How to Configure Virtual NUMA for VMM

 Applies To: System Center 2012 SP1 - Virtual Machine Manager, System Center 2012 R2 Virtual Machine Manager

-With Virtual Machine Manager (VMM) you can configure the virtual Non-Uniform Memory Access (NUMA) features that are provided by Hyper-V™ in Windows Server 2012.
+Starting with System Center 2012 Service Pack 1 (SP1), you can use Virtual Machine Manager (VMM) to configure, deploy, and manage the virtual Non-Uniform Memory Access (NUMA) features that were introduced in Hyper-V in Windows Server 2012.
 For more information about these features, see Deploying Virtual NUMA for VMM.
 This topic provides the following procedures for configuring virtual NUMA:

 Configuring virtual NUMA settings—When a new virtual machine is created, Hyper-V specifies the default settings for virtual NUMA.
 These settings are in sync with the NUMA topology of the Hyper-V host.
 For example, if a host has 16 cores and 64 GB divided evenly between two NUMA nodes, with two NUMA nodes per physical processor socket, then by default, a virtual machine that was created on the host will have the Maximum processors per virtual NUMA node property set to 8, the Maximum virtual NUMA nodes per socket set to 2, and the Maximum memory per virtual NUMA node (MB) property set to 32 GB.
 You can modify the default values as required.